Ayndrs/CSCE435_Project_2024/Report.md

 -       break
 -   step *= 2

-5. Gather merged arrays at the master process
+5. Combine merged arrays at the master process
-- Use MPI_Gather()
+- MPI_Recv() to receive all subarrays
 - if rank == 0:
 -   print(sorted_array)